KS3 Citizenship Overview

 These aims are that all pupils:

-Pupils use and apply their knowledge and understanding while developing skills to research and interrogate evidence, debate and evaluate viewpoints, and present reasoned arguments.
+Pupils use and apply their knowledge and understanding while developing skills to research and interrogate evidence, debate and evaluate different viewpoints, and present reasoned arguments.
+Through the Citizenship curriculum we also intend to help improve literacy, oracy and extended writing skills, as well as help pupils re-engage with their education and regain confidence in the classroom.

 Pupils explore important topics such as identity, community, human rights, migration, government, democracy, the legal system, the media, the UK’s relationship with the wider world, and how people can influence policy makers to create change in society.

 Our curriculum is built around clearly sequenced Google Classroom assignments which pupils can access from home as well as at school.
 These assignments provide the framework for lessons in school, but also contain a wealth of resources including videos and further reading.
-Alongside improving literacy and extended writing, pupils are encouraged to debate, and consider different viewpoints.
+The Google Classroom also helps track pupil progress against the National Curriculum Learning Goals for KS3.

 The course is designed not only to fulfil the aims of the KS3 National Curriculum for Citizenship, but also to help pupils build confidence, communication skills, and a sense of purpose in their communities—even during a short-term placement.